acktreptow/lucky-shrub-homepage/README.md

 # Lucky Shrub Homepage

 Welcome to Lucky Shrub!
-Arizona's own garden design firm.

-This was the first peer reviewed project I completed for Meta's Front-End Developer course.
-We were tasked with creating a homepage for one of 4 companies, and I decided to design the Lucky Shrub homepage as that seemed to be the least popular choice among my peers.
+This was the first project I completed for Meta's Front-End Developer course.
+Tasked with creating a homepage for one of four companies, I decided on Lucky Shrub as that was the least popular choice among my peers.

-## Technologies used:
+## Technologies Used:

 - HTML
 - CSS